Easy Mediterranean Lentil Meatballs

 If you’ve cooked this recipe, don’t forget to leave a star rating!

-- 2 tbsp sliced black olives
+- 2 Tablespoons sliced black olives, roughly chopped

 Instructions